-Once an IRN is generated, the e-invoice cannot be edited or modified in the IRP portal, but it can be canceled only.
+Once an IRN is generated, the e-invoice cannot be edited or modified in the IRP portal, but it can be cancelled.
 Cancellation is also permitted only within 24 hours of IRN generation.
-Beyond that cancellation is also not possible, we need to raise a credit note/debit note against the invoice partially/fully.
+Beyond that, cancellation is also not possible, we need to raise a credit note/debit note against the invoice partially/fully.
 A separate IRN has to be generated for the credit note/debit note.
 There are also provisions to make amendments to the e-invoice using the GSTR-1 return of the GST portal.

 What is the time limit for the cancellation of an E-invoice?

 IRN can be canceled in the IRP or through cancellation API within 24 hours from the time of IRN generation.